peasantsboot/MigrationExercise/exercises/ex4/README.md

 <br>![](/exercises/ex4/images/04-36.png)

-Scroll down to proceed to the next exercise.

 ### Option 2: Using your own API client

 Skip this option if you have used the Bruno API client to test the integration scenario.